kineapps/flutter_image_utilities/README.md

 # flutter_image_utilities

-Image file related utilities for saving an image as JPEG with the specified quality, size and scale mode and for getting image properties.
+Image file related utilities for saving an image as JPEG with the specified quality and size and for getting image properties.

 ## Features